-The problems with consulting skills seem to follow a similar pattern, with a lack of listening particularly in the early part of the consultation and as a result, jumping to premature conclusions about the nature of the problem.
-Nick Whelan has a useful analogy that ‘ you can’t cross the road from halfway across; to do it well or to survive the crossing, you have to get it right at the start’.
+- The problems with consulting skills seem to follow a similar pattern, with a lack of listening particularly in the early part of the consultation and as a result, jumping to premature conclusions about the nature of the problem.
+Nick Whelan, a performance lead for YHHEE Deanery, has a useful analogy that ‘you can’t cross the road from halfway across; to do it well or to survive the crossing, you have to get it right at the start’.

 - Going on a one-off CSA course is not necessarily going to make it all better for you – get out of this bad way of thinking that the answer to everything is a course!